COURSE DESCRIPTION AND TOPICS

 In this moment of change, it’s difficult to say exactly what the media work of tomorrow will be.
 But, today, the need for agile, digitally literate journalists is greater than ever.

 This course will introduce students embarking on journalism careers to emerging digital and new media practices through the examination of websites, blogs, podcasts, social media networks, and transmedia experiences.
-Students will also read the works of media thinkers such as Henry Jenkins, Clay Shirky, Danah Boyd and Andy Carvin.
-Students will be encouraged to use a broad range of digital and social tools, such as podcasts, video, slideshows, and, yes, animated .gifs, in weekly blog postings and papers/presentations.
-They will learn how to examine the editorial and formal elements of traditional media websites such as The New York Times.com, as well as those of newer sites such as The Huffington Post, Buzzfeed, and others.
+Students will also read the works of media thinkers such as Henry Jenkins, Clay Shirky, and Andy Carvin.
+Students will be encouraged to use a broad range of digital and social tools, such as audio, video, slideshows, infographics in weekly blog postings and papers/presentations.
+They will learn how to examine the editorial and formal elements of traditional media websites such as the Washington Post’s, as well as those of newer sites such as Buzzfeed, and others.
 They will learn how to become creators of new media, using its diverse digital tools to tell stories, analyze the world around them, and find their own voices.